Psychedelic-Assisted Therapy

 2. Preparation

-You'll meet your dedicated therapist and begin building trust before your first dose of ketamine.
-These early therapy sessions help you set goals and intentions and prepare emotionally for the experience.
+You’ll meet your dedicated therapist to build trust, clarify goals, and prepare emotionally before your first ketamine session.
+These early sessions help set a foundation for the work ahead.

 3. Experience